OrbitNTNU/electronics-cocotb/README.md

 ----> sim
 ```

-4. Run the Docker container from the makefile, which in turn runs coctb inside the container
+4. Run the Docker container from the makefile, which in turn runs cocotb inside the container
 ```bash
 make sim
 ```